unforswearing/todo_markup.js/README.md

 See [todo.tdx](./todo.tdx) for an example of this markup.

-You can use the [demo app](https://www.unforswearing.com/todo_markup/) to test the markup in a live environment.

 <br />

-## Todo

-- Output other elements to the console or file (notes, highlights, urls).
-- Output or save full Todo file as Markdown instead of HTML.
-- Minimal date parsing for incomplete tasks to indicate overdue items.
-- Come up with a name that is easier to type than `todo_markup.js` (maybe `tdjs`?).
+## To Do / Roadmap

+See [Issues](/issues) for planned features and fixes

 <br />

 ## Installation

+You can use the [demo app](https://www.unforswearing.com/todo_markup/) to test the markup in a live environment.

+Clone this repository if you would like to install `todo_markup.js` on your system:

 ```console
 git clone https://github.com/unforswearing/todo_markup.js.git